-So last summer I decided it was time to finally go to the Big Apple.
-To the “city that never sleeps”.
-To that “concrete jungle where dreams are made of” and where “there’s nothing you can’t do”.
-As I was standing there overlooking the city from the 70th floor of Rockefeller Center or admiring the skyline from inside the crown of the Statue of Liberty, I just knew it.
-This IS the place where everything is possible.
-This IS the place where dreams still come true.
+But sometimes those huuuuuge cities manage to surprise me.
+And New York sure did.
+The ‘city that never sleeps’.
+That ‘concrete jungle where dreams are made of’ and where ‘there’s nothing you can’t do’ surpassed my expectations.
+And as I was standing there overlooking the city from the 70th floor of Rockefeller Center or admiring the skyline from inside the crown of the Statue of Liberty, I just knew it.

-Here’s everything I’d recommend for a 4,5 days’ first stay in New York, with my impressions and some practical information to help you plan your own visit, get around and find the best – or mostly cheapest – places to eat and sleep.
+Here’s everything I’d recommend for a 4 or 5 days’ first stay in New York City, with my impressions and some practical information to help you plan your own visit, get around and find the best – or mostly cheapest – places in New York to eat and sleep.
+Welcome to New York!

 There’s so many of them, from so many different cultures, all just living their daily lives.
 They don’t even seem to notice the grandness of the city they live in anymore.
 A stylish woman that seems to have walked out of an episode of Sex and the City calling a cab in her sky high heels and elegant skirt.
 A homeless guy begging for some money right across the street.
 Apparently, some dreams are still to come true…